brody-dowling/chatterbox-streaming/README.md

 ```

 ### Equal Part Cross-Fading
 The original [chatterbox-streaming](https://github.com/davidbrowne17/chatterbox-streaming) only included a simple linear fade in to newly processed chunks.
-This implementation failed to properly elimiate the precense of "popping" noises or audio artifacts at chunk boundaries, and it made speech generated on small chunk sizes unusable.
-To attempt to remedy this I implemented equal part cross-fading between chunks.
-While this was a great improvment over the initial implemenation it failed to emliminate all audio artifacts at chunk boundaries.
+This implementation failed to properly eliminate the presence of "popping" noises or audio artifacts at chunk boundaries, and it made speech generated on small chunk sizes unusable.
+To attempt to remedy this, I implemented equal parts cross-fading between chunks.
+While this was a great improvement over the initial implementation, it failed to eliminate all audio artifacts at chunk boundaries.

-You can use either hann cross-fading or linear cross-fading, and you can modify which cross-faing type within the `_process_token_buffer()` method in the `tts.py` file.
+You can use either Hann cross-fading or linear cross-fading, and you can modify which cross-fading type within the `_process_token_buffer()` method in the `tts.py` file.
 I found that using linear equal parts cross-fading with a fade_duration of 256 samples worked the best.

 ### Server/Client Proof of Concept
-I added the `server.py` and `client.py` as server/client proof of concept, It makes use of multiprocessing to perform chunk generation and chunk processing in parrallel which, while doesn't directly reduce latency, reduces the overall total generation time which allows us incurr the increased overhead of using a smaller chunk size.
+I added the `server.py` and `client.py` as a server/client proof of concept.
+It makes use of multiprocessing to perform chunk generation and chunk processing in parallel, which, while it  doesn't directly reduce latency, reduces the overall total generation time, which allows us to incur the increased overhead of using a smaller chunk size.
 To test the proof of concept, run `server.py` on one machine and wait for it to search for a connection.
-Once it's waiting on a connection, on another machine run the `client.py` file.
-The server side will generate and process chunks before sending them over a direct tcp connection in packages of 1024 bytes, and the client side will recieve the audio as raw bytes and pass it directly in a pyaudio stream for playback.
+Once it's waiting on a connection, on another machine, run the `client.py` file.
+The server side will generate and process chunks before sending them over a direct TCP connection in packages of 1024 bytes, and the client side will receive the audio as raw bytes and pass it directly in a PyAudio stream for playback.